tuksik/docker-phundament4/README.md

 Setup
 -----

-Create a MySQL container and a reverse proxy
+Create a MySQL container for the application data and a reverse proxy for easy access...
 ...

 ```